It is hard to make sense about China

 Constant validation of “your right to be here”

-From the moment we entered China, from Kyrgyzstan, we were challenged for our passport, and other travel documents.
+From the moment we entered China, entering the nation from a border crossing from Kyrgyzstan, we were regularly challenged for our passport, and other travel documents.
 Sometimes, we’d be asked to show our passport at up to 6 different traffic stops, in a given day.

-These traffic stops not only affected us, but also every other individual who crossed through these same security stops.
-So, the Chinese citizens in this part of China are treated like a threat, where their identity needs to be validated numerous times each day.
+These traffic stops not only affected us, an intrepid troop of motorcyclists, but also every other individual who crossed through these same security stops.
+So, the Chinese citizens in this part of China are treated like a threat, just as we were.
+In both cases, the Gov’t felt the need to verify our identity numerous times each day.

 Try to imagine if the US Government began checking passports across the whole of the US.
+If you were entering Nevada from California, well then, you’d need to show a passport, and prove that you have a need to visit Nevada.
 It would likely be outrageous for you to see or know of this type of security check, but in China, it is commonplace.